bikajkula/Brzo-kucanje/README.md

-# Brzo-kucanje
+# Fast-typing
-Jednostavna JavaScript aplikacija za brzo kucanje inspirisana Turshijinom ( type.turshija.com ).
+A simple JavaScript fast typing app inspired by Turshija ( type.turshija.com ).

-Od odredjenog niza reci nasumice se bira 20 .
+20 are randomly selected from a certain sequence of words.
-Reci se potvrdjuju razmakom (SPACE taster).
+Words are confirmed with a space (SPACE key).